Types of Savings Accounts: A Guide to Growing Your Money

 3. Money Market Accounts

-Money market accounts are a type of savings account that typically offer higher interest rates than traditional savings accounts.
+Money market accounts are a type of deposit account that typically offer higher interest rates than a regular savings account.
 They are offered by banks, credit unions, and non-bank financial institutions.

 Key Features